Chingu-Solo/solo-koala-54/README.md

 ----
 ## TODO
+- [] make collection list untuck and tuck back when fonts are added
 - [x] rename Nav component to Toolbar
 - [x] add some padding around collectionOpenButton
 - [x] add margin between cards and toolbar on bar view